 What is the SAT?

 The SAT is one of the standardized tests the colleges use to help determine an applicant's admission.
 In addition to submission requirements such as teacher recommendations, grade point average, and class rank, the SAT is used to predict how well a student will perform in college.
-The test measures critical thinking skills in reading, mathematics, and writing- elements that are considered essential for success at colleges and universities.
-The test takes 3 hours and 45 minutes to complete and includes three scored sections:
+The test measures critical thinking skills in mathematics and evidence-based reading and writing—elements that are considered essential for success at colleges and universities.
+The test takes 3 hours to complete and includes two scored sections: